potto007/toolkit-for-qustodio/README.md

 [![Build Status](https://travis-ci.org/potto007/toolkit-for-qustodio.svg?branch=master)](https://travis-ci.org/potto007/toolkit-for-qustodio)

+# Toolkit for Qustodio

 Toolkit for Qustodio is a browser extension that enhances your experience with the Qustodio Web Application.

+## WIP

+Please note that this is currently a work in progress.
+Presently converting from a fork of Toolkit for YNAB.

 ### Motivation